On the p-typical de Rham-Witt complex over W(k): Introduction

+See Proposition~\ref{hWn} and Proposition~\ref{B sequence proposition} for the proofs, and also for a description of the module structures.
+The existence of an element $\omega$ as described in the statement is guaranteed, for example, whenever $\zeta_p \in S$ and $d\zeta_p \neq 0$.

 One motivation for studying the de\thinspace Rham-Witt complexes we consider in this paper is our hope to adapt results from Hesselholt's paper \cite{Hes06}.
 That paper concerns the de\thinspace Rham-Witt complex over the ring of integers in an algebraic closure of a mixed characteristic local field, and we hope to perform a similar analysis in the context of perfectoid rings.
 Our proofs for perfectoid rings will be modeled after Hesselholt's proof for $\mathcal{O}_{\overline{\QQ_p}}$, and our proofs will use an induction argument that requires a precise description of the kernel of restriction $W_{n+1}\Omega^1_B \rightarrow W_n \Omega^1_B$.
+We will pursue this direction in joint work with Irakli Patchkoria.

 A second, but indirect, motivation for the current paper is the recent remarkable work of Bhatt-Morrow-Scholze in \cite{BMS16}, which makes use of the de\thinspace Rham-Witt complex in mixed characteristic.
 Currently this is only a philosophical motivation, however, because they study the \emph{relative} de\thinspace Rham-Witt complex of Langer-Zink \cite{LZ04}, whereas we study the absolute de\thinspace Rham-Witt complex of Hesselholt-Madsen \cite{HM03, HM04, Hes05}.
 Our work is not directly relevant to the work of Bhatt-Morrow-Scholze, but it could potentially be relevant to generalizations of their work which involved the \emph{absolute} de\thinspace Rham-Witt complex.